3d-printing-canada/Ender-5-BL-Touch-Installation/README.md

 # Ender-5-BL-Touch-Installation
-Installation Instructions for the Creality Ender 5 BL Touch Video
+Instructions and Firmware For The Ender 5 BL Touch Installation

+## Suitability:
+- Warning: This firmware is for the Ender 5 and is not compatable with the larger Ender 5 Plus.
+- Creality v1.1.4 Control Board.
+- Creality v1.1.5 Silent Control Board.

+## General Notes

+- For V3.0 BL touches, the C7 capacitor must be removed from the motherboard.
+Please view the "Ender-3 C7 Capacitor" picture uploaded above.
+The capacitor in question is circled - the yellow one closest to the Z endstop plug.
+It is labelled "C7" on the board.
+It is easy to remove - use a pair of pliers and grip the capacitor, then twist gently.
+It will break off with no damage.
+- When you complete your installation and are ready to test for the first time, try homing the printer and touching the BL touch in mid-air.
+This will ensure that your connections are working if doing so stops the Z axis from going down.
+The BL touch should retract, and the gantry should go up and then try to go down again.

+## Errors

+- If you get a "U8Glib" Library not found error, go to Sketch > Include Library > Manage Libraries and search for "U8Glib".
+Download V1.17
+- Sometimes if you try to upload it will error out.
+With Arduino, sometimes the fix for this is trying the upload 2-3 more times.

 ## Flashing The Bootloader

-Follow the directions in our Ender 3 BL touch video for connecting the Arduino Uno to the Ender 5 motherboard.
-The motherboards are the same model, so flashing the bootloader will follow the same process. https://youtu.be/dRgWrepDUBE?t=515

-Once your arduino is connected to the Ender 5 motherboard using the dupont connectors, please follow these steps to flash the bootloader with the Arduino Uno:
+Please follow these steps to flash the bootloader of the Arduino Uno:

 ### Configuring the Arduino
 1) Download and install the Arduino IDE from: https://www.arduino.cc/en/Main/Software